Kindergarten STEM Activities – Easy & Fun Setup

 It may be challenging for them to gain this curiosity when adults constantly take away everything for their safety – rightfully so in most cases.
-However, they still have this sensational urge to experiment and successfully master how to operate the vast world around them.
+However, they still have this sensational urge to experiment and successfully master the vast world around them.

 This guide will help Kindergarteners age 4 to 5 years old with an appetite to learn and play while keeping adults feeling secure and understanding that they are gaining the level of knowledge needed to flourish in the 21st century.

 Hands-on Kindergarten STEM Activities

 This is a compiled list of activities that can be done with Kindergarteners.
 It can also be applied to pre-schoolers and/or slightly older levels, but the basis will target Kindergarten.
 My oldest son (7 years old) also enjoyed the activities with his little sister.

 You’ll notice that many subject matters overlap, hence why STEM exists in the first place.
 Although they are categorized into “Science Experiments” or “Engineering Projects,” feel free to highlight all of the other facets of learning to build on their well-rounded knowledge.

 It will attempt to utilize resources and materials typically found around your house and a traditional classroom to be immediately practical.
 Some of the more unusual items I’ve highlighted with a link so you can find them easily.

-There are tons of STEM science and engineering kits that can help take their learning to the next level.
+There are tons of STEM science and engineering kits to help take their learning to the next level.
 We deep dive into the Best STEM Subscriptions Boxes in this article if you want to see what’s offered.